Imran Khan calls for new investigation after Donald Lu rejects 'encrypted conspiracy' - ExBulletin

 Imran Khan calls for new investigation after Donald Lu rejects 'encrypted conspiracy'

-Pakistan Tehreek-e-Insaf (PTI) founding chairman Imran Khan on Tuesday called for a fresh probe into US Deputy Secretary of State Donald Lu's statement denying the “encrypted conspiracy” that states -United would have organized his ouster from power by supporting the motion of censure of the opposition at the time. in April 2022.
+ISLAMABAD, MARCH 26: Pakistan Tehreek-e-Insaf (PTI) Founder Chairman Imran Khan on Tuesday demanded a fresh probe into US Deputy Secretary of State Donald Lus' statement denying 'encrypted conspiracy' according to which the United States organized his ouster from power by supporting the government of the time. opposition motion of censure in April 2022.

-Testifying before a congressional panel last week, America's top diplomat said: “I want to be very clear on this point. [that] this conspiracy theory is a lie [and] this is a complete lie.

 Speaking to reporters at Adiala Prison, Khan denied reports that the US envoy met him in the prison.
 He said he would speak to the U.S. envoy about Lu's statement and the U.S. embassy's alleged role in the encryption if he met with him.